 In October 2021, the Government announced funding to financially support vulnerable households over the winter months.
 It is known as the Household Support Grant.

-We have been allocated over £170,000 to provide support to households who would struggle to buy food or pay essential utility bills, or meet other essential living costs this winter, due to the rising cost of living.
+We have been allocated money to provide support to households who would struggle to buy food or pay essential utility bills, or meet other essential living costs this winter, due to the rising cost of living.

 The Tandridge Household Support Scheme Local Eligibility Framework has been developed to help us administer the scheme, which will: